schalkburger/gatsby-starter-schalk/src/pages/index.md

 ---
-templateKey: 'index-page'
+templateKey: index-page
-path: /
 title: Home
+heroHeading: >-
-heroHeading: “Breathtaking photography that you will remember for a lifetime”
+  “Breathtaking photography that you will remember for a lifetime your mother nice”
 ---